GA-CyberWorkforceAcademy/Openstack/GETTING_STARTED.md

 Need Help?
 ==============================
-Contact helpdesk support at 706-721-4000.
-Let the helpdesk technician know that you need to submit a ticket for the Georgia Cyber Range.
+If you are having technical difficulties, you may submit a trouble ticket at: https://link.
 You will be contacted as soon as a cyber range support technician is available.
 Please ensure you leave good contact information so they may reach you about your issues.